MartinHepperle/Epson-HX-20/assembler/readme.md

-The memory dump shows the dummy string descriptor created for debugging at 0a7a (1 bte string length fllowed by the 16-bit address of the string in the string space (here: 0a7d).
+The memory dump shows the dummy string descriptor created for debugging at 0a7a (1 byte string length followed by the 16-bit address of the string in the string space (here: 0a7d).
 Looking at the string we read "ABCD".

 We can now step through the character interchange loop or, assuming that